Practically the entire world knows that Snoop Dogg loves to smoke weed. But have you ever wondered how much he smokes a day?

 There is a lot to be said about nicknames, in general.
 For many, it’s a way of reinventing oneself and creating an identity on one’s own terms, which is something Snoop cites as a custom for many young black men.

 “In the black culture, certain kids are given nicknames that they roll with forever; the nicknames outweigh their real names.
 I’m one of those scenarios.”

-Speaking of identity, Snoop also told Esquire about the first time that he ever smoked weed, which he considers another significant moment that defined his persona and changed his life forever.
+Speaking of identity, Snoop also told Esquire about the first time he smoked weed, which he considers another significant moment that defined his persona and changed his life forever.

 “The first time I got high off marijuana was in the seventies, with one of my uncles.
-They had these little roaches on the table–these part-way-smoked marijuana cigarettes–and there was some Schlitz Malt Liquor Bull.
+They had these little roaches on the table, these part-way-smoked marijuana cigarettes, and there was some Schlitz Malt Liquor Bull,” he explains.

 “I went in there and sipped the Schlitz, and my uncle asked me did I wanna hit that roach.
 And I was like, ‘Yeah.’
 He put it on the roach clip for me and lit it up, and I hit that motherfucker.
 I was about eight or nine years old.”